+Sections of this IP associate 10 CFR 52.99(c)(1) and (c)(2) together, This is due to the potential for a 10 CFR 52.99(c)(2) notification to be submitted after the (c)(1) notification.
+Submittal of the ITAAC Post-Closure Notification could occur right after an ICN.
+This IP is written to reflect this possibility, but an ITAAC Post-Closure Notification will still to have an ITAAC maintenance threshold tripped before it is required.

-This is intended to confirm that the ITAAC closure process, as documented in submitted to the NRC, is adequately controlled by procedures.
-As part of these inspection provisions, a sample of ITAAC will be reviewed to verify that the licensee’s ITAAC closure controls have been properly implemented and the resulting accurately reflect the record of completion of the subject ITAAC.
+This IP is intended to confirm that the ITAAC closure process, as documented in each notification on ITAAC submitted to the NRC, is adequately controlled by procedures.
+As part of these inspection provisions, a sample of ITAAC will be reviewed to verify that the licensee’s ITAAC closure and ITAAC maintenance controls have been properly implemented and the resulting notifications on ITAAC accurately reflect the record of completion and maintenance of the subject ITAAC.

-10 CFR 52.79(a)(25) requires that the licensee’s application include a description of the quality assurance (QA) program.
+10 CFR 52.79(a)(25) requires that the licensee’s combined license (COL) application include a description of the quality assurance (QA) program.
 The description must include a discussion of how the applicable requirements of Appendix B to 10 CFR Part 50 have been and will be satisfied and how the QA program will be implemented.
 The QA requirements of Appendix B to Part 50 apply to all safety-related activities being conducted by the licensee during the design, construction, and operations phase, including those safety-related activities performed to satisfy ITAAC.
 However, there are ITAAC activities that are not safety-related but play a significant role in the verification and design integrity of the as-built facility.
 NEI 08-01, Section 3.1.2 includes guidance to licensees on this topic.
 Specifically, it notes that “[b]ecause ITAAC have special regulatory significance under Part 52, licensees should document ITAAC closure under their QAP.”
-This means that even if an ITAAC is for a non-safety SSC, the package and notification will be controlled by the QAP for those licensees that choose to implement NEI 08-01.
+This means that even if an ITAAC is for a non-safety SSC, the completion package and subsequent notifications on ITAAC will be controlled by the QAP for those licensees that choose to implement NEI 08-01.

 02.01 Programmatic Controls for ITAAC Closure.
-This section should be implemented as early as is reasonable in the construction of the facility to determine if the licensee’s ITAAC closure and records controls processes would support accurate and verifiable to be submitted to the NRC in accordance with 10 CFR 52.99.
+This section should be implemented as early as is reasonable in the construction of the facility to determine if the licensee’s ITAAC closure and records controls processes would support accurate and verifiable ICNs to be submitted to the NRC in accordance with 10 CFR 52.99(c)(1).
+For any unit under construction, 02.01 can be performed as a stand-alone inspection early in the construction period (i.e, prior to any ITAAC notifications being submitted).
+However, after the first IP 40600 inspection, all four sections – 02.01, 02.02, 02.03 and 02.04 – should be performed simultaneously each time the IP 40600 inspection is performed.
+Once an ICN is submitted, ITAAC Post-Closure Notification procedures and ITAAC maintenance procedures must be in place.

 Inspection Requirement.
 Review the program established by the licensee to control specific construction and tracking activities that relate to the completion of the ITAAC.
 Assess ITAAC documentation and related construction records controls.
-Specifically evaluate the licensee processes that satisfy the regulatory requirements of 10 CFR 52.99.
+Specifically evaluate the licensee processes that satisfy the regulatory requirements of 10 CFR 52.99(c)(1).

 Inspection Guidance.
 The inspector should review the current revision of NEI 08-01, as endorsed by NRC in RG 1.215.
 The programmatic controls for ITAAC completion, documentation, records verification, quality assurance, and notification should be assessed with respect to the following governing provisions: